matejscerba/Thesis/README.md

 This repository contains a demo implementation of a system helping customers select a product from an eshop.

+## Running instance

+We have an active instance running [here](https://thesis-1030288866907.us-central1.run.app/).

 ## Description of the system

 Users can select a category containing sample data and find the best product for their needs.
 They do so by organizing